How to Create and Store a Symfony Project in Git

 Initial Project Setup¶

-To get started, you'll need to download Symfony and initialize your local git repository:
+To get started, you'll need to download Symfony and get things running.
+See the Installing and Configuring Symfony chapter for details.

 Initialize your Git repository: